-In July 2018, the Company entered into the Absorica Amendment which provides Sun with the right to launch new isotretinoin products prior to the expiration of the Sun Agreement in November 2022.
-The Company will receive a royalty until December 2024 based on U.S. net sales from Sun's isotretinoin product portfolio.
-In addition, the Absorica New Drug Application ("NDA") will be returned to the Company on expiry of the Sun Agreement in November 2022.
+In July 2018, the Company entered into the Absorica Amendment which provided Sun with the right to launch new isotretinoin products prior to the expiration of the Sun Agreement in November 2022.
+The Company is entitled to receive a royalty until December 2024 based on U.S. net sales from Sun's isotretinoin product portfolio.
 On February 3, 2020, Sun launched their new isotretinoin products under the brand name of Absorica LD.

 On December 19, 2018, the Company received notice of a Paragraph IV Certification in ANDA No. 212333 advising Sun, Sun Pharmaceutical Industries, Ltd and Galephar that Upsher Smith has filed an ANDA with the FDA seeking approval to manufacture, use, or sell a generic version of Absorica (10 mg, 20 mg, and 30 mg) prior to the expiration of U.S. Patent Nos.
 7,435,427; 8,367,102; 8,952,064; 9,078,925; and 9,089,534.
 On January 30, 2019, Sun, Cipher and Galephar filed a complaint against Upsher Smith asserting infringement of the five patents.
 On February 12, 2019, Upsher Smith filed its answer to the complaint.
-On March 9, 2020 an arbitration meeting was held.
-On April 20, 2020 the Company announced that it had been successful in its binding arbitration with Upsher Smith.
+On March 9, 2020, an arbitration meeting was held.
+On April 20, 2020, the Company announced that it had been successful in its binding arbitration with Upsher Smith.

 In March 2022, the Company entered into the Absorica Amended and Restated Agreement.
 Under the terms of the Absorica Amended and Restated Agreement, Cipher and Sun agreed to extend Sun's exclusive right to market, sell and distribute the isotrentinoin product portfolio, Absorica and Absorica AG in the United States through December 31, 2026 and Absorica LD through December 31, 2024.
 Under the terms of the Absorica Amended and Restated Agreement, Cipher will continue to earn a royalty on United States net sales from the Sun isotrentinoin product portfolio, and will continue to be responsible for manufacturing the supplied product.
 The Absorica Amended and Restated Agreement extended the relationship with Sun from November 30, 2022 until December 31, 2026.
+In addition, the Absorica New Drug Application ("NDA") will be returned to the Company on expiry of the Absorica Amended and Restated Agreement.

-According to Symphony Health, the U.S. isotretinoin prescription market increased approximately 12.1% for 2021 compared to 2020.
+According to Symphony Health, the U.S. isotretinoin prescription market decreased approximately 2.9% for 2022 compared to 2021.